Experience Montréal – at the airport!

 1. Maison de la Presse

-This Montréal-made chain of magazine and book stores is peppered all over the city, including in the heart of the Montréal-Trudeau Airport’s international zone.
+This Montréal-made chain of magazine and book stores is peppered all over the city, including in the heart of the Montréal-Trudeau International Airport’s international zone, near Gate 57.
 You’ll find a different collection of readables here than in your average chain — lots of Québec literature, local magazines and cookbooks by Montréal’s famous chefs, like Chuck Hughes and Ricardo.

 3. Café Montréal Bagel

 An offshoot on one of Québec’s most popular spas, this shop and spa offers a way to bring a little local relaxation away with you.
-Stop by before your flight in the international zone and indulge in a half-hour back rub or a manicure, or just stock up on their beautiful natural wellness products.
+Stop by before your flight in the international zone (near Gate 53) and indulge in a half-hour chair massage or a manicure, or just stock up on their beautiful natural wellness products.

 La Biscuitery, Montréal-Trudeau Airport

-Montréal-made indulgence awaits you in the international zone, at this cookie boutique.
+Montréal-made indulgence awaits you in the international zone right by Gate 52, at this cookie boutique.
 All made from family recipes without white sugar, preservatives or artificial flavours, these cookies are scrumptious enough to buy for the plane, for home and for friends.

 Ah, smoked meat, how we love thee.
-Get a last taste of this Montréal delicacy served on rye with yellow mustard (and don’t forget the dill pickle!) at this branch of the renowned Lesters in the U.S. zone before you fly home.
+Get a last taste of this Montréal delicacy served on rye with yellow mustard (and don’t forget the dill pickle!) at this restaurant featuring a wood-fire smoker in the domestic zone (by Gate 3) before you fly home.
 Or take it to-go and enjoy it mid-flight — you’ll feel like you never left.

 This offshoot of one of Old Montréal’s most famous fine dining establishments is an excellent place to savour a meal and cheers a successful trip as you kill some time before a flight.
 Whether for brunch, lunch or dinner, it’s a 5-star perk of flying via the international zone.